 - The thesis should summarize the work students have done and the results students have obtained.

-- Students must submit their thesis to both their PI, IB faculty sponsor, and the IBUSSO.
+- Students must submit their thesis to their PI, IB faculty sponsor (if needed), and the IBUSSO.

 - Sample theses are available for viewing in the IBUSSO.

 - Visit this link to download a .pdf on composing a thesis.